 The Convention explicitly addresses environmental issues in article 24, paragraph 2(c), which obliges States to take measures to combat disease and malnutrition, “taking into consideration the dangers and risks of environmental pollution”, and under article 29, paragraph 1(e) which requires States to direct the education of children to “the development of respect for the natural environment”.
 Since the adoption of the Convention, growing acceptance has emerged for the wide-ranging interconnections between children’s rights and environmental protection.
 Unprecedented environmental crises and the resulting challenges for the realization of children’s rights require a dynamic interpretation of the Convention.

-The Committee is mindful of the relevance to its interpretation efforts of: (a) the Framework Principles on Human Rights and the Environment, which represent a summary of the main human rights obligations relating to the enjoyment of a safe, clean, healthy and sustainable environment; (b) a vast majority of States who have recognized some form of the right to a clean, healthy and sustainable environment through international agreements, national constitutions, laws or policies; (c) the global recognition of the human right to a clean, healthy and sustainable environment by the General Assembly, which complements and reinforces the application of generally-stated human rights in the environmental context; and (d) existing and evolving norms, principles, standards and obligations under international environmental law, such as the United Nations Framework Convention on Climate Change and the Paris Agreement.
+The Committee is mindful of the relevance to its interpretation efforts of: (a) the Framework Principles on Human Rights and the Environment, which represent a summary of the main human rights obligations relating to the enjoyment of a safe, clean, healthy and sustainable environment; (b) a vast majority of States who have recognized some form of the right to a clean, healthy and sustainable environment through international agreements, national constitutions, laws or policies; (c) the global recognition of the human right to a clean, healthy and sustainable environment by the General Assembly, which complements and reinforces the application of generally-stated human rights in the environmental context; and (d) existing and evolving norms, principles, standards and obligations under international environmental law, such as the United Nations Framework Convention on Climate Change and the Paris Agreement and The Convention on Biological Diversity.

 C. Objectives